martin-eden/contents/README.md

     TekUI to calculate length of lightday.
 (Depending of latitude and day number.)

-    Was going to use calculations to emulate sun for my tomatoes growbox but plain 16/8 worked better.
+    I was going to use calculations to emulate sun for my tomatoes growbox but plain 16/8 worked better.
 And you will have troubles moving lamp in circle in growbox anyway.

   * [Firmata ambassador](https://github.com/martin-eden/FirmataAmbassador)
     (2023-06)